Store hours can be found online at http://www.wartburgstore.com.

 - Exploring education options after graduation

-- Learning job search skills: writing resumes and cover letters, networking, interviewing.
+- Learning job search skills such as writing resumes and cover letters, networking, and interviewing.

 (ext.
 8425), email email@example.com, or visit www.wartburg.edu/careers for assistance.

 Pathways partners with Residential Life to coordinate the Senior-Year Experience Program.
 SYE is a coordinated effort to meet the transition issues seniors face as they move beyond college.
 During college, students learn to become independent, problem-solve, and learn more about themselves and the people around them.
-The SYE program is here to help with this process by providing resources and services for students.
-For more information, call the Assistant Director of Residential Life (ext.
-8553) or the Associate Director of the Pathways Center (ext.
+The SYE program helps with this process by providing resources and services for students.
+For more information, call the assistant director of Residential Life (ext.
+8553) or the associate director of the Pathways Center (ext.
 8425).

 SUPPLEMENTAL INSTRUCTION/MATH LAB

 Disability Services reviews current documentation for determination and coordination of reasonable accommodations for students with physical, learning, or psychological disabilities.
-Accommodations coordinated through Disability Services may include test taking, note takers, alternate media formats, technological aids, etc. After a disability determination is made, requests for accommodations regarding housing or access issues should be directed to the Associate Dean of Students.
+Accommodations coordinated through Disability Services may include test taking, note takers, alternate media formats, technological aids, etc. After a disability determination is made, accommodations regarding housing or access issues will be implemented by the associate vice president for Student Life.
 Additionally, academic/career advising and support services are provided to students with disabilities.
-Direct inquiries to the Pathways Academic Success Associate (ext.
+Direct inquiries to the Pathways academic success associate (ext.
 8230).
-Appeal decisions to the Vice President for Student Life Office (ext.
-8745).
+Appeal decisions to the vice president for Enrollment Management (ext.
+8335).

 VOCATION AND MENTORING

-The Hub in Saemann Student Center holds the offices of many student organizations: Student Senate, Entertainment ToKnight, International Club, Orange Corps, Black Student Union, and Alliance.
+The Hub in Saemann Student Center holds the offices of many student organizations: Student Senate, Entertainment ToKnight, International Club, Orange Corps, Dance Marathon, Black Student Union, and Alliance.
 Recognized organizations may request locker and cabinet space, subject to availability.
 In addition, a conference room is available for student and organization meetings, and a workroom provides materials to make signs, bulletin boards and banners.
-Helium and buttons are also available for a small fee.
+The Hub supplies are intended for student organization and Residential Life use.
+Buttons are available for a small fee and games and teambuilding supplies can be reserved through Campus Programming.
 Computers in The Hub serve students.

-The Hub office hours coincide with building hours.
-Permission to use The Hub office area before or after those normal hours requires the permission of the Director of Campus Programming.
+The Hub’s office hours coincide with building hours.
+Permission to use The Hub office area before or after those normal hours requires the permission of the director of Campus Programming.
 Furniture in The Hub and offices must stay in the designated areas.

 PROMOTIONS IN THE STUDENT CENTER

 The large angled wall near the north staircase of Saemann Student Center accommodates large posters and signs.
 Clips are available, so no tape or string is needed.
 Space can be reserved for up to five days and can be used by two groups at a time.
-The wall can be reserved through the Event and Scheduling Coordinator (ext.
-8286).
+The wall can be reserved through the event and scheduling coordinator.